 How to Make Grilled Shrimp Tacos

-Step one – and the most important – Make sure the grill is ready when you are – my first trick when seamlessly getting through any cook.
+Step one – and the most important for these easy shrimp tacos – Make sure the grill is ready when you are – my first trick when seamlessly getting through any cook.
 Just like cooking with an oven, you have to let the grill heat up before you can cook on it.
-Also, make sure the grates are well cleaned and oiled.
-No need to sacrifice any to that nasty stick when the grates aren’t well cleaned.
+Also, make sure the grill grates are well cleaned and oiled.
+No need to sacrifice any grilled shrimp to a nasty stick when the grates aren’t well cleaned.

 - Prep the slaw ahead by tossing all the ingredients for it together and let it sit while you grill the shrimp and warm the tortillas.
 Whisk the crema up and be ready to go when the shrimp come off the grill.
 Dinner literally can be a 20-minute thing – unless you add like 3 minutes to shake up a killer margarita to pair with it.